-Comms Centre designs bespoke data centre solutions to power essential healthcare equipment
+Comms Centre supports the design of bespoke data centre solutions to power essential healthcare equipment

 The customer is a substantial networks company based in Somerset.